GarimaChauhan16/Food-Quality-Assessment/ReadMe.md

 The inspection results can have any of the following values :

-0:’FACILITY CHANGED’
+0:’FACILITY CHANGED'
-1:’FAIL’
+1:’FAIL'
-2:’FURTHER INSPECTION REQUIRED’,
+2:’FURTHER INSPECTION REQUIRED'
 3:’INSPECTION OVERRULED’
 4:’PASS’
 5:’PASS(CONDITIONAL)’